alexandrasouly/design_patterns/Bridge/notes.md

-bridge prevents cartesian product explosion eg need class for a cobination of different properties
+bridge prevents cartesian product explosion eg need class for a coMbination of different properties

 a mechanism that decouples the interface from the implementation